CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.5 Virtualization.md

 If configuration changes are made to the virtualization infrastructure, they SHOULD be tested or tested before they are implemented.

-#### SYS.1.5.A18 Training Virtual Site Administrators [Supervisors, Head of IT, Heads of Networks]
+#### SYS.1.5.A18 Training Virtual Site Administrators [Supervisors, IT Leaders, Network Leaders]

 All administrators of the virtual environment SHOULD be adequately trained.
 The training course SOLLTE teaches how virtual infrastructures can be safely set up and operated.

 #### SYS.1.5.A19 Regular audits of the virtualization infrastructure

 It SHOULD be routinely audited whether the current state of the virtual infrastructure complies with the state defined in the planning and whether the configuration of the virtual components complies with the given default configuration.
-The audit results SHOULD be traceable documented.
+The audit results SHOULD be documented comprehensibly.
 Deviations SHOULD be corrected.

 ### 3.3 Requirements for increased protection requirements